 - The start time for the first runner.
 This is when the race starts.

 - Change Over Limit:@

-- Replace the @ with a integral number 2 or bigger.
-Write in the time which the runner cannot change over to the @th runner after this time. (ex.
+- Replace the @ with an integral number 2 or bigger.
+Write in the time, after which, the runner cannot change over to the @th runner. (ex.
 11:30)

-- Replace the @ with a integral number 2 or bigger.
+- Replace the @ with an integral number 2 or bigger.
 Write in the restart time of the @th runner.

 If you are planning to do a relay with one person (which is a individual race, but everyone start at a same time and there are multiple courses), create data as a individual race, not a relay.
 You may mix up relay and individual race in a single event.

 In RelayTeam.dat, define the name of each relay team, information of members, etc. In each field define:

 - Relay Class Name